 How Field of Organizational Communication Began

 Rome and Greece started the process of organizational communication with the oral rhetoric traditions.
 As cultures developed from city states to governments, the need for communicating across a bureaucracy became necessary.
 Eastern scholars began to find ways to make information flow, maintain integrity, and increase the quality of the message as officials talked to each and to the people.
 In the 20th century, scholars began to study organizational structures, productivity, and organizational effectiveness as it related to organizational communication because of the industrial revolution.
 It correlated to receiving higher profit margins and maintaining efficiency.

 One of the first management consultants known as Follett studied message complexity, workers participating in organizations, and channel choices.
 Later Bernard placed communication at the center of the organizational process.
 For organizations to succeed, a certain level of interaction had to occur.
 In 1942 Alexander Heron wrote a book called “Sharing Information with Employees.”
 It outlined manager-employee communication.

-Putnam and Cheney classified organizational communication into 3 components:
+Putnam and Cheney classified organizational communication into three components:

 - Public address

 - Social Science

 Further studies linked social science research to small group communication, mass communication, and interpersonal communication.
 Others saw organizational communication slightly differently such as Redding and Tompkins who insisted it was writing, persuasion and management communication.
 World War 2 brought about the beginnings of industrial communication on a large scale.
 By the 1970s enough empirical research had been gathered to create philosophies which moved it to the academic realm as a degree.